Be Like Mike: Legacy

 "Be Like Mike" is cited as one of the most memorable advertisements in sports marketing.
 In a retrospective, ESPN.com described the advertisement as "one of the most famous commercials of all time".
 In an earlier article from 2003, they rated it as the greatest commercial starring Jordan, stating that "millions of people still have the 'Be Like Mike' jingle stuck in their head so many years later."
 Be Like Mike also placed first in both The Washington Post's ranking of Jordan's top 23 commercials, as well as the list of greatest sports commercials ranked by USA Today subsidiary, For The Win.
+The Athletic also highlighted the ad as one of the best NBA commercials.
 When asked, Pitzel was grateful that the negotiations with Disney were unsuccessful, stating, "If we had used music from The Jungle Book, the advertisement would have been forgotten."

 A new version of Be Like Mike returned for the 1998 NBA All-Star Game in February of that year.
 Created by FCB, the new commercial featured celebrities singing along to the lyrics.
 Soccer player Mia Hamm, WNBA player Sheryl Swoopes, and sportscasters Chris Berman and Ahmad Rashad take part in singing, along with music artists John Popper and Take 6.
-Marvin the Martian, Bugs Bunny and Larry Bird also make appearances, with the latter speaking, "I'm not gonna sing."
+Marvin the Martian, Bugs Bunny and Larry Bird (who had an intense rivalry with Jordan) also make appearances, with the latter speaking, "I'm not gonna sing."

 As part of its 50th anniversary celebrations in 2015, Gatorade re-aired a digitally remastered version of the commercial during NBA All-Star Weekend.
 The updated version ends by displaying the hashtag #BeLikeMike.
 They later released three new commercials based on the original.
 For the 25th anniversary of the commercial's release in 2017, Gatorade and Air Jordan collaborated to release the "Be Like Mike" collection.
 This collection included shoes, clothes, and accessories that featured Gatorade branding.
 The two companies worked with Foot Locker to create an advertising campaign called "Bold Like Kawhi" for the 2017 holiday season, in which basketball player Kawhi Leonard performs various activities after being gifted a pair of Air Jordan basketball shoes in a Gatorade colorway.
 In a press release, Leonard stated that "being part of a holiday campaign that pays homage to the original 'Be Like Mike' Gatorade ad is really special."

 In 2020, during the airing of the documentary miniseries The Last Dance on ESPN about the 1997–98 Chicago Bulls season, Gatorade aired an updated version of the commercial featuring many of the same highlights but interspersed with videos of modern basketball players Zion Williamson, Elena Delle Donne and Jayson Tatum.